-- 42. Outcomes: The Pre-Deposit consultation period lasted 6 weeks starting at the beginning of February and ending on the 21st of July 2017. - 43.
-The Authority also gave advanced notice to Town and Community Councils of the consultation. - 44.
-Those submitting late representations were reviewed to ensure that those that showed a clear attempt in good faith to submit in time were included and acknowledged as such. - 45.
+- 44. Outcomes: The Pre-Deposit consultation period lasted 6 weeks starting at the beginning of February and ending on 21 July 2017. - 45.
+The Authority also gave advanced notice to Town and Community Councils of the consultation. - 46.
+Those submitting late representations were reviewed to ensure that those that showed a clear attempt in good faith to submit in time were included and acknowledged as such. - 47.
 Where representations were classified as 'late' and not duly made the representors were advised and their details added to the mailing list.
-Officers also committed to review the contents of those that were late and not accepted as a formal representations in case issues of soundness needed to be addressed prior to the Plan being placed on Deposit. - 46.
-The table below sets out the Officers' review of the submissions.
+Officers also committed to review the contents of those that were late and not accepted as formal representations in case issues of soundness needed to be addressed prior to the Plan being placed on Deposit.

-Rep Acknowledgement Next Steps Number/Representor Type Sent 4322 Mr N Horsley Accept the reasons for lateness Representations are now under Q1 to be addressed.
-4587 Mr A Senior Accept the reasons for lateness Representation is under Q2.
-2577 National Grid (Amec) Not accepted but no comment anyway No further action needed.
+Rep Acknowledgement Next Steps Number/Representor Type Sent 4322 Mr N Horsley Accept the reasons for lateness.
+Representations are now under Q1 to be addressed.
+4587 Mr A Senior Accept the reasons for lateness.
+Representation is under Q2.
+2577 National Grid (Amec) Not accepted but no comment anyway.
+No further action needed.
 2897 Marloes & St Brides CC Not accepted but agreed to review the submission in terms of soundness issues.
 See comments and response below